 Cons

-It is relatively difficult to find a do-it-all fly rod since most models are designed for a specific purpose.
-St Croix Imperial fly rods offer a lot of power and enable you to make casts at distances that exceed 60 feet, but that makes them less than ideal for short-distance casts on small streams.
+Finding a do-it-all fly rod is relatively difficult since most models are designed for a specific purpose.
+St. Croix Imperial fly rods offer a lot of power and enable you to make casts at distances that exceed 60 feet, but that makes them less than ideal for short-distance casts on small streams.

-Despite solid design and excellent features, the St Croix Imperial fly rods are far from being the best on the market, since brands like Douglas, Scott, or Winston offer a versatile selection of fast action fly rods capable of remarkable performances.
+Despite solid design and excellent features, the St. Croix Imperial fly rods are far from the best on the market since brands like Douglas, Scott, or Winston offer a versatile selection of fast-action fly rods capable of remarkable performances.

-We’ve shortlisted some of the best alternatives to the models from the St Croix’s Imperial series, so let’s take a closer look at their properties.
+We’ve shortlisted some of the best alternatives to the models from St. Croix’s Imperial series, so let’s take a closer look at their properties.

 Orvis Helios 3D

-You can choose between 9-foot and 10-foot versions of the Orvis Helios 3D fly rod that support line weights in the range from 4wt to 12wt.
-These fly rods feature an aluminum rod tube and titanium stripping guides that keep the fly line firmly in its place.
+You can choose between 9-foot and 10-foot versions of the Orvis Helios 3D fly rod that supports line weights from 4wt to 12wt.
+These fly rods feature an aluminum rod tube and titanium stripping guides that keep the fly line firmly in place.

-All models are made of graphite, which means that they’re both durable and flexible.
-This fast action rod is highly accurate, even though is best suited for long-distance casts.
+All models are made of graphite, which is durable and flexible.
+This fast-action rod is highly accurate, even though it is best suited for long-distance casts.

 All models from the Helios 3D series come with a 25-year warranty that ensures you can repair your fly rod for free even if you accidentally step on it.